My finances, my projects, my life

 How to sell your car

 Your family is growing, you’re head over heels for a new model, or you’ve simply found a good deal – there are a whole host of reasons why you might want to sell your car.
 But it isn’t as simple as finding a buyer.
-There are also a number of administrative procedures you will need to follow. myLIFE gives you a rundown of what needs to be done and the different ways you might choose to sell your car.*
+There are also a number of administrative procedures you will need to follow. myLIFE gives you a rundown of what needs to be done and the different options you might consider to sell your car.*/**

-Any car owner who wants to sell a vehicle registered in Luxembourg must comply with the relevant regulations in force.
+Any private individual who wants to sell a vehicle registered in Luxembourg must comply with the relevant regulations in force.
 The government body responsible for vehicle sales and registration in Luxembourg is the SNCA, or Société nationale de circulation automobile.

-First of all, it is imperative that you draw up a bill of sale or sales contract.
-The vehicle itself and the current and future owners must be clearly identified, and you will need to attach a copy of both the seller and the buyer’s ID.
-While it is always wise for the seller to keep a copy of any documentation, the buyer must hold the original bill of sale in order to be able to register the car, so be sure to hand it over to them when the car is sold.
+First of all, it is imperative that you draw up a bill of sale (sales contract).
+The vehicle itself and the current and future owners/titleholder must be clearly identified.
+A model sales contract is proposed on the website of the Automobile Club of Luxembourg (ACL).
+You will need to attach a copy of both the seller and the buyer’s ID.
+While it is always wise for you to keep a copy of any documentation, the buyer must hold the original bill of sale in order to be able to register the car, so be sure to hand it over to them when the car is sold.

-If you are the manager of a company and want to sell a company car, (i.e. a car in your vehicle fleet used for business purposes), the procedure is quite similar.
+If you are self-employed or the manager of a company and want to sell a company car, (i.e. a car in your vehicle fleet used for business purposes), the procedure is quite similar.
+It will be necessary to issue a sales invoice in the name of the company indicating the intra-community VAT number.
+If the vehicle is exempt from VAT or customs duties, official proof of its legal status must also be produced.
 You will need to draw up a sales invoice in the name of the company and the buyer.
 To be valid, it must contain all of the relevant vehicle and buyer details.
-If you are selling the vehicle to another company, you will need to include all of the details of the legal entity (VAT no., RCS extract, etc.).
+If you are selling the vehicle to another company, you will need to include all of the details of the legal entity (VAT number, RCS extract, etc.).

 The procedure is different depending on whether the vehicle will remain in Luxembourg or not.